 All in all, aluminum frying pans are easy-to-find and budget-friendly.

 It is durable, can tolerate extreme temperatures, and is quick and easy to clean.
-There are different grades of stainless steel, so make sure you invest in only the highest quality.

 Now that we know the basic traits of a sauté pan and a skillet, let’s move on to the more important differences between them that can influence your cooking.